netlooker/netlooker.github.io/content/posts/setting-up-hugo-blog.md

 ```shell-session
 brew install hugo
 ```
-Check if everything went fine checking the version of Hugo using the command:
+See if everything went fine checking the version of Hugo using the command:
 ```shell-session
 hugo version
 ```